orangespaceman/training-notes/php.md

 </html>
 ```

-We could just include the HTML file at the relevant point:
+We could just include a file containing the HTML at the relevant point:

 ```
 <html>